Are you wondering what the danger zone is for turkey?

 Some tend to think that cooking or reheating meat that has been sitting out too long will destroy the potential bacteria.

 However, this has proven to be a myth.
-Although the bacteria might be killed off when cooking or reheating, the toxins that are created will still be present in the meat.
+Although the bacteria might be killed off when cooking or reheating, the toxins created will still be present in the meat.

-Hence, it is a good idea to discard meat that has been sitting out at room temperature for too long.
+Hence, discarding meat that has been sitting at room temperature for too long is a good idea.

 How To Store Turkey?

-A fresh turkey that has been purchased for the smoker should be stored at temperatures between 26°F to 38°F.
+A fresh turkey purchased for the smoker should be stored at temperatures between 26°F to 38°F.

 Storing Frozen Turkey